testfairy/docs/docs/03_Android/02_Changelog.md

 ### Version 1.10.0
 Released: 2020-05-28

 * [NEW] Extracted auto update and app distribution modules for a brand new release of TestFairy Production SDK.
-See [Production SDK docs]() to learn how to opt in.
+See [Production SDK docs](https://docs.testfairy.com/Android/Production_SDK.html) to learn how to comply with Play Store policies.

 ### Version 1.9.38
 Released: 2020-05-21